jptaranto/typey/README.md

 Outputs both line-height and font-size properties, providing fallbacks when rem is the base unit.

 *@param number|string $size*
-A size from the $font-size map or a px/pt value.
+A size from the $font-size map or a px value.

 *@param number $x*
-Multiple of line height to be used or px/pt value to be converted.
+Multiple of line height to be used or px value to be converted.

 *@param number|string $context*
 (optional) Only used if em is the $base-unit.
 The value of the elements/parents font-size if it differs from $base-font-size.
-Specified as a t-shirt size or value in the same unit as the $font-size map.
+Specified as a t-shirt size or value in px.

 ```sass